OML-NPA/EasyML.jl/README.md

   - Design a neural network
   - Train a neural network
   - Validate a neural network
-  - Analyse data with a neural network
+  - Apply a neural network to new data

 Classification, regression and segmentation on images are currently supported.